jeremynoesen/AISpongeLite/README.md

   ["Remove Cooldown" subscription ($1.99/Mo)](https://discord.com/discovery/applications/1254296070599610469/store/1343274119084638239).
   Generation may take a few minutes.
 Do not enter a topic to check generation status or remaining cooldown.
 - `/chat`: Chat with a character.
 This can be used at any time anywhere and does not have a cooldown.
+- `/tts`: Synthesize character speech.
+This can be used whenever an episode is not generating and does not have a cooldown.
-- `/statistics`: View bot statistics.
+- `/statistics`: Show bot statistics.
 See how many generations have been completed in the last 24 hours and for all time, and view the bot uptime.
+- `/help`: Show bot help.
+This will show a link to the Discord App Directory page.

 ## Installation